Disability Studies (BA)

 Students are required to complete at least half of the program's specified curriculum at Ryerson.

 Challenge Credit may be awarded:

-After accepting an Offer of Admission, applicants with two years (or equivalent) related work/advocacy experience may be credited with DST 80A/B Practicum in Disability Studies by applying for the credit directly through the School of Disability Studies.
+After accepting an Offer of Admission, applicants with two years of full time (or equivalent) related work/advocacy experience may be credited with DST 80A/B Practicum in Disability Studies by applying for the credit directly through the School of Disability Studies.

 Applicants who acquire this experience during their time in the program may apply for an exemption prior to graduation or must complete DST 80A/B: Practicum in Disability Studies.

 Reminder: The following must also be submitted to Undergraduate Admissions.
 Visit Submission of Documents for document upload instructions: